What is Spiritual Direction?

 Biography and Training

 - I was born in India, grew up as a missionary kid, and have lived in seven countries.
-My wife, Jennifer, and I have a beautiful daughter named Anaya and we live in Winnipeg, Manitoba.
+My wife, Jennifer, and I have two children (Anaya and Marcus) and we live in Winnipeg, Manitoba.

 - I did my undergraduate studies in English Literature and Philosophy at Wheaton College and completed my masters in Community Leadership and Philanthropy Studies at the Hebrew University of Jerusalem.